 Prior to starting the ECE program at CMU, I've earned a B.A. in Computer Science at Harvard University and worked as a software engineer at Bloomberg L.P. in New York.

 An Energy-interference-free Hardware-Software Debugger for Intermittent Energy-harvesting Systems.
 Alexei Colin, Graham Harvey, Brandon Lucia, Alanson Sample.
-IEEE Micro Top Picks from the Computer Architecture Conferences.
-2017. [source]
+IEEE Micro.
+June 2017. [paper] [source]

 An Energy-interference-free Hardware-Software Debugger for Intermittent Energy-harvesting Systems.
 Alexei Colin, Graham Harvey, Brandon Lucia, Alanson Sample.
 21st International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS).
 2016. [paper] [source]

 Energy-interference-free System and Toolchain Support for Energy-harvesting Devices.
 Alexei Colin, Alanson Sample, Brandon Lucia.
 International Conference on Compilers, Architectures and Synthesis of Embedded Systems (CASES, short paper).
 2015. [paper]

 The Sample Stream Abstraction for Coordinated Energy-efficient Access to Peripheral Devices.
 Alexei Colin, Ragunathan (Raj) Rajkumar.
 Technical Report, Carnegie Mellon University.
 2015. [paper]

 Energy-Efficient Allocation of Real-Time Applications onto Single-ISA Heterogeneous Multi-Core Processors.
 Alexei Colin, Arvind Kandhalu, Ragunathan (Raj) Rajkumar.
 Journal of Signal Processing Systems (JSPS).
 2015. [paper]